U.S. Treasury Secretary Mnuchin weighs lifting tariffs on China: WSJ

 But Trade Representative Robert Lighthizer has resisted the idea, and the proposal had not yet been introduced to President Donald Trump, according to the Journal.

+U.S. stocks advanced on the news even as a Treasury spokesman working with the administration’s trade team denied the report. [.N]

-A Treasury spokesman denied the report, telling the Wall Street Journal: “Neither Secretary Mnuchin nor Ambassador Lighthizer have made any recommendations to anyone with respect to tariffs or other parts of the negotiation with China.”
+“Neither Secretary Mnuchin nor Ambassador Lighthizer have made any recommendations to anyone with respect to tariffs or other parts of the negotiation with China,” the spokesman said.
+“This an ongoing process with the Chinese that is nowhere near completion.”

 Chinese Vice Premier Liu He will visit the United States on Jan.
 30 and 31 for the latest round of trade talks aimed at resolving a bitter trade dispute between the world’s two largest economies.

+Mid-level U.S. and Chinese officials met in Beijing last week to discuss China’s offers to address U.S. complaints about intellectual property theft and increase purchases of U.S. goods and services.

+Lighthizer did not see any progress made on structural issues during those talks, Republican U.S. Senator Chuck Grassley said earlier this week.

-The Trump administration is scheduled to increase tariffs on $200 billion worth of Chinese goods from 10 percent to 25 percent on March 2.
+The Trump administration is scheduled to increase tariffs on $200 billion worth of Chinese goods to 25 percent on March 2 from 10 percent.

+The timeline is seen as ambitious, but the resumption of face-to-face negotiations has bolstered hopes of a deal.

+China has repeatedly played down complaints about intellectual property abuses, and has rejected accusations that foreign companies face forced technology transfers.